typical-go/typical-go/README.md

 }
 ```

+- `BuildTool` is definition of build-tool for the project.
+Use `./typicalw` to run the build
+- `App` is definition of the application.
+Use `./typicalw run` to run the application
+- `ConfigManager` is configuration for the project.
+Note: This is subject to change on next version.

 ## Build-Tool Wrapper

-`.typicalw` is your best friend.
+`typicalw` is your best friend.
 It will download, compile and run the actual build-tool for your daily development task.

 ```bash
 ./typicalw